 This Middle School Groundhog Day Lesson Plan Includes:

 - Pre-reading K-W-L chart

-- Non-fiction article (with and without photos)
+- Non-fiction article (modified and regular text)

 - 3 Post-reading activities: comprehension questions, grammar questions (2 options: paper and self-grading Google Forms), long answer writing response

-- Individual PDFs of student pages to assist with online learning i.e. Google Classroom
+- Individual PDFs of student pages to assist with online learning, i.e. Google Classroom

 - Google Slides formatted lessons for 1:1 schools